marwanmahmood1/Python-Basics/README.md

 4. **Error Handling** – Input validation (like checking if the amount is a number) prevents program crashes.
 5. **User Interaction** – A simple text menu makes the program interactive and user-friendly.

-By completing this project, you practice **real-world coding skills** while applying the fundamentals of Python in a way that directly solves a problem people face in daily life.

 ### Improving The Program
 Once you master the basics, you can **expand this project** with new features: